Skip to content

 Similar payment processing solutions

-If the appeal of TODA Pay is the stablecoin-settlement option, BVNK offers MiCA-licensed (Malta) stablecoin payouts with SOC 2 Type II, ISO 27001 and all-50-US-state money transmitter coverage — more expensive but on a real institutional footing.
-If the appeal is high-risk card aggregation with smart routing, Praxis Tech and Akurateco are the iGaming-native specialists with longer track records and real client rosters; Corefy is the cleanest pure-orchestration alternative with a much broader and more transparent acquirer panel.
+If the appeal of TODA Pay is the stablecoin-settlement option, BVNK offers MiCA-licensed (Malta) stablecoin payouts with SOC 2 Type II, ISO 27001 and all-50-US-state money transmitter coverage, more expensive but on a real institutional footing.
+If the appeal is high-risk card aggregation with smart routing, Praxis Tech and Akurateco are the iGaming-native specialists with longer track records and real client rosters, while Corefy is the cleanest pure-orchestration alternative with a much broader and more transparent acquirer panel.
 If the appeal is Romania-specific local-method depth, EveryMatrix's MoneyMatrix, Praxis Tech and dLocal all serve CEE with stronger licensing.
-For US-facing operators TODA Pay is not an option — Nuvei or Worldpay for fiat, BitPay or BVNK for stablecoin payouts.
-For MGA / UKGC casinos that need a licensed PSP counterparty Nuvei, Solidgate or Paysafe are the safe defaults.
+For US-facing operators TODA Pay is not an option, so use Nuvei or Worldpay for fiat and BitPay or BVNK for stablecoin payouts.
+For MGA / UKGC casinos that need a licensed PSP counterparty, Nuvei or Paysafe are the safe defaults.

 When to Choose an Alternative

 Choose Corefy if you want the smart-routing and orchestration benefits TODA Pay markets, but with a transparent vendor footprint, a broader acquirer panel and a published developer portal.
-Corefy is also the platform through which TODA Pay itself is exposed — going direct cuts out a layer.
+Corefy is also the platform through which TODA Pay itself is exposed, so going direct cuts out a layer.

 Choose Akurateco for iGaming-native high-risk card aggregation with smart routing, white-label payment gateway capability and a stronger track record of named casino references.
 Pricing is sales-led but the product surface is more mature.